 Two things brought me to work as a helping professional.

 The other major factor was that my mother was diagnosed with terminal breast cancer and died when I was 10 years old.
-My father, much to his credit, had me meet with a child psychologist weekly from the ages of 10-18.
+My father, much to his credit, had me meet with a child psychologist weekly from the ages of 10 to 18.
 Dr. Linda helped me work through my grief, normalized what I was feeling, and was a constant source of encouragement for me.
 She always used to say, “Dana, the sky’s the limit!”
 And that is what has led me down this career path.

 Why do you think it’s important for people to participate in therapy?